kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 ### Extract from text

-In the next step, we extract entities and relationships from the text data of clinical notes.
+The second task is to extract entities and relationships from the text data of clinical notes.
-We can write a BAML model and prompt for this task as follows:
+We can write a BAML model and prompt to extract side effects experienced by a patient, as well as useful metadata like a drug's dosage and frequency, all from the unstructured text.

 ```rs
 class Medication {